-A unified standard established by the European Union (EU) to classify and define environmentally sustainable economic activity.
-Taxonomy is an English word meaning "classification."
-It is a mechanism to determine whether a company's economic activity are sustainable for the global environment and to encourage green investments, and aims to make it easier to move toward green businesses by requiring companies and investors to disclose businesses and investment ratios that comply with the taxonomy.
-The EU taxonomy, published in June 2020, states that an economic activity is environmentally sustainable if it meets all of the following 4 criteria:
+The European Union (EU) has established a unified standard for classifying and defining environmentally sustainable economic activity.
+Taxonomy is an English term meaning "classification."
+It is a system that determines whether a company's economic activity are sustainable for the global environment and encourages green investments.
+It requires companies and investors to disclose the businesses and investment ratios that comply with the taxonomy, with the aim of making it easier to move toward green businesses.
+The EU Taxonomy, published in June 2020, defines an economic activity as environmentally sustainable if it meets all of the following four criteria:

 ① Substantial contribution to one or more of the six environmental objectives.